World In Paris

 Gallery of Great Battles - Versailles

-The visit inside the Palace of Versailles ends with the Gallery of Great Battles.
+The visit to Versailles’ interior ends with the Gallery of Great Battles.
 This huge gallery is like an open book of French history.
 It was created much later by King Louis Philippe, who decided to make the Palace a French history museum.

 The Gallery of Great Battles is decorated with 33 huge paintings celebrating French victories from 496 to 1809.
 If you want to learn more about French history, stop at the paintings that impress you most and read the short description of the battle.